ziofil/covid/README.md

 # covid
-Altair interactive visualization of current COVID trends.
-It generates new (absolute and relative) and total (absolute and relative) charts for the desired countries.
+Altair interactive visualizations of current COVID trends.
+The script pulls data from [JHU](https://github.com/CSSEGISandData/COVID-19) and generates new and total (absolute and relative to population) cases and deaths visualizations for the desired countries.
+It then opens the interactive charts in four new browser tabs.

-(shift-)click on the legend items to selectively visualize and compare the trends.
+You can (shift-)click on the legend items to selectively visualize and compare the trends.

 # Usage
 1. Edit `covid.py` with the desired countries